AntL4b/anthill-framework/README.md

   }
 }
 ```

-Here is an example of how 3 layers of configuration can work.

 > [!NOTE]
 > Middleware inheritance is cumulative so the 3 layers of middleware will be applied successively.